Supreme Court preserves access to abortion pill for now - KESQ

 Their ruling would effectively nullify changes made by the FDA starting in 2016, including extending from seven to 10 weeks of pregnancy when mifepristone can be safely used.
 The court also said that the drug can’t be mailed or dispensed as a generic and that patients who seek it need to make three in-person visits with a doctor.
 Women also might be required to take a higher dosage of the drug than the FDA says is necessary.

-The administration and Danco have said that chaos would ensue if those restrictions were to take effect while the case proceeds.
+The administration and Danco have said that chaos will result if those restrictions take effect while the case proceeds.
 Potentially adding to the confusion, a federal judge in Washington has ordered the FDA to preserve access to mifepristone under the current rules in 17 Democratic-led states and the District of Columbia that filed a separate lawsuit.

 The Biden administration has said the rulings conflict and create an untenable situation for the FDA.

-The Supreme Court was only being asked to block the lower-court rulings through the end of the legal case.
+For now, the Supreme Court is only being asked to block the lower-court rulings through the end of the legal case.
+But the administration and Danco have a fallback argument if the court doesn’t agree.
+They are asking the court to take up the challenge to mifepristone, hear arguments and decide the case by early summer.

+The court only rarely takes such a step before at least one appeals court has thoroughly examined the legal issues involved.